LelsersLasers/UnderwaterWorld/README.md

 - Propeller bubbles?
 - Shader/lighting effects
     - Fog
-    - Lighting
+    - Lighting?
     - Darker the deeper
         - Scale clear color/fog color with sub depth
-        - Make sure the html background also updates
-    - If no wall collisions then void plane to make it obvious you are below
+    - Void plane to make it obvious you are looking below the terrain
 - Web build

 ## Controls